Next steps for holiday season planning [Updated for 2021]

 Schedule your campaigns

 In a similar vein, get your social media posts put together and scheduled on your social media management tool, so that the only thing you need to do is reply to the direct messages (DMs) and comments from your followers.
 If you’re lost for inspiration when planning your social media posts, have a look back through previous months.
-It is pretty likely that you will have made some incredible posts that you can easily add graphics to, or edit to look more seasonal.
-Where there are certain products that you want to promote, then create your posts around those, and if you have created gift guides, then definitely schedule posts that encourage people to click through and find out more.
+It is pretty likely that you will have made some great posts that you can easily add graphics to, or edit to look more seasonal.
+Where there are certain products that you want to promote, then create your posts around those, make them shoppable, and if you have created gift guides, then definitely schedule posts that encourage people to click through and find out more.

 While you’re at it, if you’re using paid ads to help convert customers, get those scheduled too.
 You need the most possible returns from those paid ad campaigns, so whether you’re paying for ads on social media, on marketplaces or on search engines, getting them done and readied in advance.
 Doing so will help you to ensure you get the best rates, and that you don’t forget them in amongst everything else you have to do.